McMaster University

-WWI Military Maps & Aerial Photography
+WWI Trench Maps & Aerial Photographs

 How to Read Aerial Photograph Numbers:

+These numbers usually appear in the upper, right-hand corner of the photo but placement can vary.
 These lines are normally in the same sequence as listed below but have also been known to vary.

-• The Second line indicates the day, month, year and time of day when the picture was taken.
+The Second line indicates the day, month, year and time of day when the picture was taken.

-• The Third line lists map reference numbers that correspond to the area covered by the photograph (see: How to Read Map Reference Numbers).
+The Third line lists map reference numbers that correspond to the area covered by the photograph (see: How to Read Map Reference Numbers).

-• A letter and number combination (e.g. F=8 or F-8) can be found on the second line following the date information or occasionally on a separate, fourth line as in the example below.
+A letter and number combination (e.g. F=8 or F-8) can be found on the second line following the date information or occasionally on a separate, fourth line as in the example below.
 It indicates the focal length of the camera in inches and can be used to determine the scale of a photo if the altitude is known.

 Note: The symbol that looks like a white cross to the left of the numbers in the closeup is actually a North arrow.